Memory design adds operational axes to artifact analysis

 Why the split matters

-The same artifact axes can produce different memory behavior.
+The same artifact fields can produce different memory behavior.
 Two systems might store prose memory entries in files and use them as behavior-shaping instructions.
 One may write only human-approved entries; another may mine traces after every session.
 One may activate cues automatically before risky actions; another may wait for manual search.
-Artifact class, backend, and role match, but operational axes diverge.
+Substrate, form, lineage, and authority can match while operational policies diverge.

 This also explains why agent memory is a crosscutting concern, not a separable niche.
 Storage belongs to the execution substrate.
 Activation belongs to the context engine.
 Learning and lifecycle decisions cut across both.
 The operational axes name the places where those components meet.